notofonts/math/documentation/building-math-fonts/index.md

 * Then, the fraction rule will be drawn around `axisHeight` (with half its thickness above it, and the other half below it).
 * Then, if the gap between the bottom the numerator and the top of the top of the fraction rule is less than `fractionNumeratorGapMin`, the numerator is further shifted up until the gap is equal to it.

-The spec suggests setting `fractionNumeratorShiftUp` to the default rule thickness, and `fractionNumDisplayStyleGapMin` to 3 times it.
+The spec suggests setting `fractionNumeratorGapMin` to the default rule thickness, and `fractionNumDisplayStyleGapMin` to 3 times it.
 For the shift up, and like we did with limits, we want the baseline of numerators with and without descenders to be the same, so one way to set `fractionNumeratorShiftUp` and `fractionNumeratorDisplayStyleShiftUp` it to set it to the respective gap + `axisHeight` + `fractionRuleThickness`/2 + lowercase descender.
 Test equation:

 ![Various numerator constants in action](./fraction.svg)